SuperTapood/Cudheart/roadmap.md

 - [ ] get rid of shape object for good (maybe?)
 - [ ] make sure the library matches numpy
+- [ ] try to directly compare program output with numpy lol
 - [ ] compile entire thing into lib or dll file by predefining templates
 - [ ] replace StringType* and ComplexType* with StringPtr and ComplexPtr respectivly
 - [ ] use ifndef and undefine and ifdef and stuff